mmmmaja/starfishDetection/reports/README.md

 torch.manual_seed(0)
 np.random.seed(0)
 random.seed(0)
+pl.seed_everything(0)

 os.environ["CUBLAS_WORKSPACE_CONFIG"] = ":4096:8"  # sets CuBLAS workspace configuration for deterministic behavior
 torch.backends.cudnn.deterministic = True  # ensures that the CUDA backend produces deterministic results torch.backends.cudnn.benchmark = False  # disables CuDNN benchmarking, which can introduce non-deterministic behavior
 ```
+We did however discover that Albumentation introduced some randomness even with all the random seeds set.
+We managed to fix it by using a seen in the transforms.

 ### Question 14